Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search: Conclusion

 \section{Conclusion}

-In this paper, we conduct the first comprehensive analysis of safety risks associated with AIPSEs, focusing on their vulnerability quoting harmful content or citing malicious URLs.
+In this paper, we conduct the first comprehensive analysis of safety risks associated with AIPSEs, focusing on their vulnerability to quoting harmful content or citing malicious URLs.
 Our research highlights significant vulnerabilities across seven production AIPSEs, revealing that a large portion of their responses may include risky or malicious information, even when benign queries are used.
+Additionally, we conduct a comparative analysis of TSE and AIPSE in terms of utility and safety.
+Experimental results demonstrate that AIPSE outperforms TSE in both utility and safety at the current stage.
 We further leverage two case studies on online document spoofing and phishing websites to demonstrate the ease of deceiving AIPSEs.
-To address these issues, we develop an agent-based defense to effectively mitigate high-risk responses, outperforming traditional prompt-based defenses.
-However, it also resulted in mislabeling benign URLs as malicious, which might reduce available information.
+To address these issues, we develop an agent-based defense to effectively mitigate main risk-inclusive responses, outperforming traditional prompt-based defenses.
 We hope our work can shed light on future research in safeguarding AIPSEs.